toknapp/google4s/gstorage/README.md

 ```

 ### Put
-If a `Bucket` or a `Blob` with this name does not exists - it will be created or updated.
+If a `Bucket` or a `Blob` with this name does not exist - it will be created or updated.
 ```scala
   val payloadId = Blob.Id(BucketName("lalala"), BlobName("lololo"))